 Apply to the EU Settlement Scheme

 Southwark just isn't Southwark without its EU citizens.
 We want every resident in Southwark to continue to feel that this is their home.
-That is why we are encouraging EU citizens in the borough to register for EU settled status and remain living and working in Southwark.
+This is why we're encouraging EU citizens in the borough to register for EU settled status and remain living and working in Southwark.

-If you are a European Union (EU), European Economic Area (EAA) or Swiss Citizen, you and your family will be able to apply to continue living and working in the UK.
-Provided you started living in the UK by 31 December 2020, you will have until 30 June 2021 to apply and your rights and status will remain the same until then.
+If you're a European Union (EU), European Economic Area (EAA) or Swiss Citizen, you and your family will be able to apply to continue living and working in the UK.
+Provided you started living in the UK by 31 December 2020, and you applied before 30 June 2021, your rights and status will remain the same.

-If successful, you will be given either settled or pre-settled status.
+If successful, you'll be given either settled or pre-settled status.

 Apply for settled status now

-You will need to apply to the Government's EU Settlement Scheme.
-You can apply online on the Government’s website, where you will find everything you need to know about the scheme and the application process.
+You will need to apply to the government's EU Settlement Scheme.
+You can apply online on the government’s website, where you'll find everything you need to know about the scheme and the application process.